godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

     velocity = MoveAndSlide(velocity);

-Anything you do with ``move_and_slide()`` can also be done with ``move_and_collide()``, it just might take a little more code.
+Anything you do with ``move_and_slide()`` can also be done with ``move_and_collide()``, but it might take a little more code.
 However, as we'll see in the examples below, there are cases where ``move_and_slide()`` doesn't provide the response you want.

 Examples